jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 In this tutorial, we'll be doing the followings;

 1. Create an AWS ECR repo \
-(Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create a ECR repo which will store the docker image.)
+(Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create an ECR repo which will store the docker image.)
 2. Create a CodeCommit Repo
 3. Generate CloudGuard API Key and Secret
 4. CodeBuild Project Configuration
-5. Test the Codebuild with SHIFTLEFT
+5. Test the build with SHIFTLEFT
 6. Integrate with AWS CodePipeline

 ---